MQTTCool/hello-iot-world-html-example/README.md

 whatever MQTT broker you prefer, or may also use one of the avaible public broker (an update-to-date list is maintaned at [https://github.com/mqtt/mqtt.github.io/wiki/public_brokers]()).
-* Configure and launch a MQTT Extender instance.
+* Configure the MQTT Extender instance.
 Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find the MQTT Extender download package.
 MQTT Extender comes with a set of predefined configurations for connecting with local MQTT server instances, as well as with